nhristova/softuni-react-2019-swapp/README.md

 # Specification Requirements

 - [Specs pdf](CourseProjectAssignment.pdf)
-- [x] Fetch data from GraphQL server - partial
+- [x] Fetch data from GraphQL server
 - [x] All routes except login are authorized
 - [x] Redirect to /login if not authorized
 - [x] Redirect to episodes from / - default page